 The diagnosis may be suspected when routine blood tests indicate deteriorating renal function (eg, elevated creatinine and BUN, hyperphosphatemia) in a hypertensive patient.
 Diagnosis is usually inferred because of the history and evidence of hypertension-related end-organ damage (eg, retinal changes, left ventricular hypertrophy) on physical examination.
 Hypertension should be present before onset of proteinuria and renal failure, and there should be no other clinically suspected cause of renal failure.

-Urine testing should not suggest other causes of renal failure (eg, glomerulonephritis or hypertensive emergency).
+Urine testing should not suggest other causes of renal failure (eg, glomerulonephritis, hypertensive emergency).
 On urinalysis, there should be few cells or casts in the sediment, and protein excretion is usually < 1 g/day (it is occasionally higher and in the nephrotic range).

-Ultrasonography is done only if other causes of renal failure must be excluded.
+Ultrasonography should be done to exclude other causes of renal failure.
 It may show that kidney size is reduced.
 Renal biopsy is done only if the diagnosis remains unclear.

 Prognosis usually depends on adequacy of BP control and degree of renal failure.
 Usually, renal impairment progresses slowly; after 5 to 10 yr, only 1 to 2% of patients develop clinically significant renal dysfunction.

-Treatment involves strict BP control (see Hypertension: General Treatment).
-The BP goal is < 140/90 mm Hg, although < 130/80 mm Hg is more appropriate for patients with diabetes or chronic kidney disease.
-Most experts suggest low-dose thiazide diuretic therapy.
-Among patients with proteinuria, an ACE inhibitor or angiotensin II receptor blocker is added.
-Ca channel blockers and ß-blockers can be added as needed; most patients require combination therapy for BP control.
+Treatment involves strict BP control (see General Treatment).
+The BP goal is < 140/90 mm Hg, although < 130/80 mm Hg is more appropriate for patients with diabetes or chronic kidney disease with proteinuria.
+Most experts suggest using an angiotensin II receptor blocker or an ACE inhibitor for patients who have proteinuria.
+Ca channel blockers, thiazide diuretics, and ß-blockers can be used as needed; most patients require combination therapy for BP control.
 Weight loss, exercise, and salt and water restriction also help control BP.
-Chronic renal failure should be managed (see Chronic Kidney Disease: Prognosis).
+Chronic kidney disease should be managed (see Prognosis).

-Last full review/revision April 2008 by Seyed-Ali Sadjadi, MD
+Last full review/revision April 2014 by Zhiwei Zhang, MD